k3s-io/docs/docs/installation/network-options.md

 ## Custom CNI

 Start K3s with `--flannel-backend=none` and install your CNI of choice.
 Most CNI plugins come with their own network policy engine, so it is recommended to set `--disable-network-policy` as well to avoid conflicts.
-Some information is important to take into consideration:
+Some important information to take into consideration:

 <Tabs>
 <TabItem value="Canal" default>